Granola-Team/mina-indexer/README.md

 This project uses [C4(Collective Code Construction Contract)](https://rfc.zeromq.org/spec/42/) process for contributions.
-Additionally, maintainers are permitted to push directly to 'main'.
+Additionally, maintainers and select members of Granola-Team have direct access and are permitted to push directly to 'main'.